-Once the nighttime temperatures stay above 45 degrees it's ok to send your houseplants on a summer vacation.
+Once the nighttime temperatures stay above 45 degrees, it's ok to send your houseplants on a summer vacation.
 They love being outdoors when the conditions are right!
 Do be sure to place them in a mostly shady area.
-The light outdoors is so much stronger that indoors they can not take a lot of direct sun.
-If they are in too much sun it will scorch their leaves.
-They will dry out faster than they would in the house so keep an eye out for that.
-Hopefully the rain will help you out.

-Vines and plants that could use a pruning will benefit immensely from a good haircut and will become beautiful again.
+Vines and plants that could use a pruning will benefit immensely from a good haircut and will grow out beautifully.
 Fertilizing regularly during the summer will help ensure good healthy growth during this fastest growing phase of the year.

 If your plant is placed inside of a decorative pot, it's better to leave the nicer pot indoors.
-If plants are left inside of them they can collect water at the bottom after a rain.
+If plants are left inside of those outdoors, they can collect water at the bottom of the pot, after a rain.
 If the excess water at the bottom of the decorative pot is not removed, your plants may rot.
-With a little extra attention in the spring, they will be grow beautifully throughout the summer with little effort on your part.
+With a little extra attention in the spring, they should grow well throughout the summer with little effort on your part.